Edward Swatton

-Edward Swatton (1836 – 1865) was a sailor in the U.S. Navy stationed aboard the USS Santiago de Cuba (1861) during the American Civil War.
+Edward Swatton (c.
+1836 – 1865) was a sailor in the U.S. Navy stationed aboard the USS Santiago de Cuba (1861) during the American Civil War.
 He received the Medal of Honor for his actions during the Second Battle of Fort Fisher on January 15, 1865.

 Military service

 Swatton volunteered for service in the U.S. Navy and was assigned to the Union brig USS Santiago de Cuba (1861).
 His enlistment is credited to the state of Massachusetts.

 On January 15, 1865, the North Carolina Confederate stronghold of Fort Fisher was taken by a combined Union storming party of sailors, marines, and soldiers under the command of Admiral David Dixon Porter and General Alfred Terry.
 Swatton was a member of the storming party.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Seaman Edward Swatton, United States Navy, for extraordinary heroism in action while serving on board the U.S.S.
 Santiago de Cuba during the assault on Fort Fisher, North Carolina, on 15 January 1865.
 As one of a boat crew detailed to one of the generals on shore, Seaman Swatton bravely entered the fort in the assault and accompanied his party in carrying dispatches at the height of the battle.
 He was one of six men who entered the fort in the assault from the fleet.